ETS5/ZOONmasternodesetup/README.md

 **1)** In Windows wallet, **create a new receiving address** and name it **mn1** for example.

 **2) Send exactly 2000 ZOON to this new address**.
-NOTE: if you are setting up many masternodes and wish to perform multiple 2k payments in a row before following through steps (3)-(6), make sure you select correct __inputs__ for each payment or __lock__ your 2k coins manually after each payment using Coin Control Features, otherwise your coins may get reused and only last payment will yield valid zoonode output.
+NOTE: if you are setting up many zoonodes and wish to perform multiple 2k payments in a row before following through steps (3)-(6), make sure you select correct __inputs__ for each payment or __lock__ your 2k coins manually after each payment using Coin Control Features, otherwise your coins may get reused and only last payment will yield valid zoonode output.
 The wallet will lock your payments automatically after you restart it in step (6).

 **3) View zoonode outputs** - output transaction ID and transaction index in wallet Debug Console (Tools -> Debug console) by typing: